mrkarezina/awesome-search/README.md

 # TODO
+- [ ] Use stargazer count to scale relevance
 - [ ] Update schema to support cards from multiple users.
 - [ ] Redis queue to offload indexing tasks.
 - [ ] Custom scoring function for Redisearch td-idf similar.
 Calculate the vectors and take cosine similarty.